FAQs

 • Are there different types of used containers?

 The grading system in the container industry ranges from IICL, Cargo Worthy for Ocean Export, Wind/Water Tight and As Is.
-There is no other industry recognized grading system.
+It is the only industry recognized grading system.

-• IICL – These are used containers that have come out of international shipping line fleets before their normal 14-18 year depreciation.
+• IICL – These are used containers that have come out of international shipping line fleets before their normal 18 to 22 years of depreciation.

 • Cargo Worthy is a grade of container that meets all of the requirements of the manufacturer.
 Certified means a licensed private company has inspected the container to confirm it meets all requirements for international ocean shipment.